Does Xylitol Whiten Teeth?

 In addition to toothpaste, you can also find xylitol chewing gum and breath mints which can fight tooth decay.

-Yes, xylitol toothpaste works effectively for several reasons related to our oral health.
+Yes, xylitol toothpaste tablets work effectively for several reasons related to our oral health.
 Xylitol, a natural sugar alcohol found in many fruits and vegetables, is used in toothpaste primarily for its ability to combat cavity-causing bacteria and promote saliva production.

 You see, unlike regular sugar, xylitol doesn't feed the harmful bacteria in your mouth.
 Instead, it inhibits the growth of Streptococcus mutans, the key bacteria involved in tooth decay and plaque formation.
 By reducing harmful bacteria, xylitol helps decrease your risk of dental cavities.